 Glaucoma is a progressive disease of the optic nerve that is a leading cause of blindness in this country.
-Because early in the disease there are no symptoms, glaucoma is often referred to as “the sneak thief of sight.”
+Because early in the disease there are no symptoms, glaucoma is often referred to as “the silent thief of sight.”
 In the majority of patients with glaucoma, the pressure inside the eye is elevated.
 With early detection and treatment, vision loss and blindness from glaucoma can be prevented.

 Elevated intraocular pressure, advancing age, African ancestry, family history, history of ocular injury, extreme nearsightedness and chronic use of corticosteroid medicines are the major risk factors.
 Diabetes and high blood pressure are minor risk factors.

-While there is unfortunately no known cure for glaucoma, with early detection and careful management, damage to your eyesight can be minimized.
+While there is unfortunately no known cure for glaucoma, with early detection and careful management, damage to your eyesight can be halted or minimized.
 Our providers use state-of-the-art technology to diagnose and treat glaucoma, and our treatments vary depending on the type and severity of your glaucoma.